 Beverly Seckinger grew up in Laramie, Wyoming, and graduated from the University of Wyoming in 1981.

-An independent producer based in Tucson, Arizona, she is Professor and Interim Director of the School of Media Arts at the University of Arizona, where she teaches courses in media production, documentary studies, and LGBT Studies.
+An independent producer based in Tucson, Arizona, she is also a Professor in the School of Theatre, Film & Television at the University of Arizona, where she teaches courses in media production, documentary studies, and LGBT Studies.

 Her work has been screened at international festivals in the US, Europe, Canada, Australia and Latin America.
 Seckinger was the recipient of a Media Arts Fellowship for 2002 from the Arizona Commission on the Arts.